revbayes/RevGadgets/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Change the URLs in README.md to the approprixxate repository
+* Changed the URLs in README.md to the appropriate repository (to revbayes/revgadgets from cmt2/revgadgets)
 * Changed the name of news.md to NEWS.md
+* Please note that "phylogenetic" in DESCRIPTION is not mispelled

 ## Release summary
 This is a new submission to CRAN.
 Package was archived on CRAN as 'coercion to logical' errors were not corrected in time.

 ## Test environments
 Tested via GitHub actions on the following platforms (and R versions):